 While valproic acid can offer an effective treatment solution for several health conditions including epileptic seizures, there are some issues associated with its use.

-These include all women of childbearing age due the congenital effects of the medication, as well as people at risk of pancreatitis, kidney disease and liver disease.
-Additionally, some people experience a hypersensitive reaction to valproate therapy, which can result if serious issues.
+These include all women of childbearing age due to the congenital effects of the medication, as well as people at risk of pancreatitis, kidney disease, and liver disease.
+Additionally, some people experience a hypersensitive reaction to valproate therapy, which can result in serious issues.

 Valproic acid is known to cause major congenital malformations when some women take the medication throughout pregnancy.
 Neural tube defects such as spina bifida are the main concern, but valproic acid may also negatively affect cognitive test scores when a child is exposed to the medication in the uterus.

-In addition, the risk of all women of childbearing age to become pregnant while taking therapy with valproate should be considered.
-This is essential as the congenital effects of valproate primarily occur in the first trimester, commonly before the woman is aware she is pregnant and able to find an alternative therapy for valproate.
+In addition, the risk of all women of childbearing age becoming pregnant while taking therapy with valproate should be considered.
+This is essential, as the congenital effects of valproate primarily occur in the first trimester, commonly before the woman is aware she is pregnant and able to find an alternative therapy for valproate.
 For this reason, every sexually active woman of childbearing age taking valproic acid should use adequate contraception during therapy to reduce the possibility of an unexpected pregnancy.

 Indicative signs of pancreatitis that should prompt patients to see a medical professional as soon as possible include:

 If pancreatitis is suspected, immediate medical evaluation is required and valproic acid therapy should be discontinued.